ZelinZ/zz/ea886916/Assignment3.md

-Ekow Ampah favorite color is RED.
+Ekow's favorite color is RED.